spatialdude/usqlite/README.md

 ### SQLite C source code requirements

-The `usqlite` module source code repository currently doesn't include the **SQLite** C source code files.
+The `usqlite` module source code repository currently does not include the **SQLite** C source code files.
 You will need to supply the SQLite C source files to build `uqsqlite`.
-Fortunatley the required SQLite C source files are freely available for download from the
+Fortunately the required SQLite C source files are freely available for download from the
 **SQLite** [Download](https://sqlite.org/download.html) page.

 The [*amalagamated*](https://sqlite.org/amalgamation.html) version of the SQLite C source is required by `usqlite`.
 This simplifies the compilation requirements as only two of the SQLite C source files are needed by `usqlite`, namely `sqlite3.h` and `sqlite3.c` The default `usqlite` project configuration is `#include` these two SQLite C source files from a separate source directory.